ajgrayson/weava/README.md

 ### Starting fresh on dev

+Using,

+- http://postgresapp.com/ for the database with out of box config
+- http://redis.io/ for sidekiq queue with out of box config

+Once all the software is installed run,

     $ rake db:create # creates the dev and test dbs
     $ rake db:migrate # creates all the tables